paul-hammant-fork/SvnMerkleizer-test-repo/README.md

 $ docker run -d -p 8098:80 -P paul-hammant/svnmerkleizer-test-repo
 ```

-The container starts with a repository mounted at http://localhost:8098/svn/dataset/.
-You could do a regular Subversion checkout
-from there (or subdirectory).
+The container starts with a repository mounted at http://localhost:8098/svn/dataset/ on the host.
+You could do a regular Subversion checkout from there (or any subdirectory).

 # Using it